MatAtBread/AI-UI/guide/iterators.md

 >counter3.consume(n => console.log(n));
 >```
 >
->If you are passing your async iterators to AI-UI, or a `for await` loop, you typically don't need `consume`, as these will ask for values from the iterator when they need them. `consume` is
->most useful where you have a standalone statement where the return value of `map`, `filter`, etc., would otherwise be un-referenced and garbage collected.
+>If you are passing your async iterators to AI-UI, or a `for await` loop, you typically don't need `consume`, as these will ask for values from the iterator when they need them. `consume` is most useful where you have a standalone statement where the return value of `map`, `filter`, etc. (ie the async iterable), would otherwise be un-referenced and garbage collected.

 ## multi